 - Twinkle Twinkle is a must have and also doubles up as Baa Baa Black Sheep!

-- Incy Wincy Spider (Itsy Bitsy) is great for a sing along.
+- Incy Wincy Spider (Itsy Bitsy in US) this one’s great for a sing along.

-- Happy Birthday goes down so well at family birthday parties!
+- Happy Birthday always goes down so well at family birthday parties!

-- Frere Jacques or Brother John, is great for a bit of French practice.
+- Frere Jacques or Brother John doubles up for a bit of French practice and the same tune as I Hear Thunder

 - Jingle Bells comes in very handy at Christmas time!